Windows XP Product Key

 The Window XP is an OS created in 2001 by Microsoft.
 The moment it was released, it became the most widely used personal OS in the whole world.
 Even to this day, Windows XP is still used by millions of users, and this is despite Microsoft having stopped giving it support since 2011.
 Currently, there are no new types of updates that you will get on Windows XP.

 This Windows XP comes with different editions, features, and functions.
-Moreso, it is built on Windows NT Kernel.
-The Window XP has been integrated with manageability, security, plug and play, the reliability of Windows 2000, a user-friendly interface among other notable features.
+Moreover, it is built on Windows NT Kernel.
+The Windows XP has been integrated with manageability, security, plug and play, the reliability of Windows 2000, and a user-friendly interface, among other notable features.